aninchat/theasciiconstruct/content/post/juniper-apstra-part1.md

 ## Navigating the GUI

 This is your first look at Juniper Apstra (at least the first within the context of this blog post).
+This is Apstra version 4.1.0.

 ![gui1](/images/juniper/juniper_apstra_1/gui_first_look.jpg)